ds2713/hcr-2016/README.md

   * `sonaring.py`, although not ultimately used, contains the processing for the sonar depth cloud.
 It would subscribe to the following point from the `imgproc` node in use, then rotate it if necessary to avoid an obstacle, before publishing to another topic.

 7. `speech` - Speech processing
-  * `speechy.py` was the original speech recognition node using Sphinx that was not as optimised as it could it.
+  * `speechy.py` was the original speech recognition node using Sphinx that was not as optimised as it could be.
 It was linked to the laptop's mic and was trying to convert all speech to text.
 It did not perform well.
   * `google_speech_gerald_usb_mic.py` was an attempt at using the Google Speech-to-Text API with a USB mic that we borrowed.
 While Google is good, there are limits to the free service, in the form of the maximum number of requests per day.
 This is very much what `google_speech.py` and `google_speech_gerald.py` do.
   * `sphinx_speech_gerald_usb_mic.py` is the final one.
-Still using Sphinx, it was tailored to use the Kinect's USB microphones, which allowed a much better performance since those microphones actually face the speaker.
-Additionally, the Sphinx part was modified to look out for only certain words.
+Still using Sphinx, it was tailored to use the Kinect's USB microphones, which allowed a much better performance since those microphones actually face the user.
+Additionally, the Sphinx part was modified to look out for only certain key words.
 This increased its accuracy for those words dramatically, and this is the final node used for our robot.

 ## Things inside `src` that are not ours ##
 In other words, these were repositories that were cloned here from Github as part of our project.